NikhilBagwe/web-dev-notes/JS/10 - Promises.md

 - By design, fetch() returns a Promise.
 - There are 2 imp things in a Promise obj : 'State of a Promise : [[PromiseState]]' and 'Result of the Promise : [[PromiseResult]]'
 - [[PromiseResult]] : Stores data that promise returns.
 - [[PromiseState]] : Initially the promise is in 'pending' state.
-Once it gets the data, it's state changes to 'fulfilled'
+Once it gets the data, it's state changes to 'fulfilled' or 'rejected'

 ```js
 const GITHUB_API = "https://api.github.com/users/akshaymarch7"